genixpro/reliascript/README.md

 When you constrain a variable to a Kind, all values assigned to it must be explicitly given that Kind.
 Imagine, for example, you have some email marketing software.
-You may have a common Email constraint, which you reuse between a bunch of different models within your application.
+You may have a common Email pattern, which you reuse between a bunch of different models within your application.
 However, you really don’t want to confuse the email address of the user, e.g. their login email address, with the email addresses of the contacts they are sending emails to.
 For this, you can use kinds!

 ```
-// We define a common email address constraint, used for all email addresses in the system
+// We define a common email address pattern, used for all email addresses in the system
-constraint CommonEmail {
+pattern CommonEmail {
     type is string;
-    matches pattern email;
+    matches constraint email;
     length <= 10;
     length > 0;
 }